HOYKJ/KomeijiMod/README.md

-# Please download this mod from wiki:
+# Please check the supported version from wiki:
-There is the link: [Download](https://github.com/HOYKJ/TouhouMod/wiki/Download)
+There is the link: [Supported version](https://github.com/HOYKJ/KomeijiMod/wiki/Supported-version)

 ## And you can get more information from wiki